LightBoy01/ai-job-spot/src/content/briefings/briefing-e8659ef21870bf862ac8727ccda5deebb45a7c0bfdf5bc12042653aa1da211f7.md

 tags:
   - Business / Regulation
 excerpt: >-
-  The Trump administration’s pressure on European regulators is having an impact, with fewer restrictions on Big Tech and canceled measures.
+  The Trump administration's pressure on European regulators is having an impact, with fewer restrictions on Big Tech and canceled measures.
 ---
-The Trump administration’s pressure on European regulators is having an impact, with fewer restrictions on Big Tech and canceled measures.
+The Trump administration's pressure on European regulators is having an impact, with fewer restrictions on Big Tech and canceled measures.